Industrious Entry 16 of 37

 Reality makes networks unavoidable.

-People rarely flourish alone.
+People rarely become capable alone.
 Work, education, business, friendship, service, family life, and civic responsibility all depend on human connection.
 A person outside your close circle may know about a job, a book, a community need, a field, a teacher, a practice, or a risk you would not have discovered alone.

 Close relationships often share your habits and assumptions.
 Broader ties can bring new information.
 This does not make acquaintances more valuable than friends.
 It means different relationships serve different functions in a healthy life.